DeviousCilantro/deviouscilantro.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Attending Asiacrypt 2024 at Calcutta, India.
+Attended Asiacrypt 2024 at Calcutta.
+A fun week of talks and socliazing!